 Choose by ease of fitting and removal

 The more expensive the chains the easier they are to fit and remove.
-Expensive chains usually have marginally better performance, but it's marginal – you are paying for convenience.
-This is usually 'self-tensioning', which means that you don't have to stop again to tighten them up.
+Expensive chains usually have marginally better performance, but it's marginal - you are paying for convenience.
+Convenience is usually means 'self-tensioning', which means that you don't have to stop again to tighten them up.

 Choose by brand / quality